MadhusudhanGude/SQL/README.md

 # OracleSQL
 Oracle SQL basics</br>
-All the queries added here are for self learning.</br>
+All the queries added here are for learning purposes only.</br>
 <b>Note:</b> Some of the documentation taken from internet directly for reference.

 - Version: Oracle 11g